solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 Any [pseudorandom number generator (PRNG)](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) solution is essentially deterministic based on the initial seed number and algorithm and therefore the whole sequence can be deduced by looking at a small part of the generated "random" number sequence.
-This is prevented by mixing random bits (entropy) to the sequence so that the next number on the sequence is not a direct result of the previous.
+This is prevented by mixing random bits (entropy) to the sequence so that the next number in the sequence is not a direct result of the previous.
 Even a small number of entropy makes the stream essentially unpredictable (assuming the attacker does not see or control the contents of the entropy source).